-Press the All Lights Button (ALL) to turn on both sets of Field Lights (Field Lights 1 and 2).
-Press button again to turn Field Lights OFF.

-NOTE: The ignition key must be in the ON position to operate the Field Lights.
+- Press the All Lights Button (ALL) to turn on both sets of Field Lights (Field Lights 1 and 2) and Attachment Lights (if equipped).
+Press button again to turn all lights OFF. - NOTE: The ignition key must be in the ON position to operate the Field Lights and Attachment Lights (if equipped).